wmuengineer/maven-demo/README.md

-This is a sample project for setting up a maven project on Travis CI.
+This is a sample project for setting up a maven project on yourbase.io